 Food and drinks provided by: Anxo Cidery, DC Brau, Carmine's, Shake Shack, Honest Tea, and Dan Searing-Author of The Punch Bowl and Spirits Specialist.

 Historic Theatre Walking Tour with NPR’s Bob Mondello

 Meet at National Theatre - 1321 Pennsylvania Ave NW, Washington, DC

 Join Cultural Tourism DC and NPR senior arts critic Bob Mondello for an evening outing among the landmarks of downtown Washington.
 We’ll gather at National Theatre for introductions, then meander through the city’s core, talking along the way about playhouses where local and national theatre history has been made.
 Count on surprising and maybe even scandalous stories from one of DC’s most beloved cultural commentators.
 The other stop on the tour is Ford’s Theatre (naturally).

 ShowTunes & Cocktails: Special Theatre Week Edition

 Beacon Bar & Grill - 1615 Rhode Island Avenue NW, Washington, DC

-Especially for Theatre Week, we’re taking our monthly showTunes & Cocktails evening and turning things up to 11 with a very special guest headliner.
-Helen Hayes Award winner Felicia Curry will join us at the Beacon Bar & Grill as we gather ‘round the baby grand to belt out showtunes and cabaret favorites with the incomparable Glenn Pearson at the keyboard.
+Especially for Theatre Week, we’re taking our monthly ShowTunes & Cocktails evening and turning things up to 11 with a very special guest headliner.
+2018 Helen Hayes Award recipient Felicia Curry will join us at the Beacon Bar & Grill as we gather ‘round the baby grand to belt out showtunes and cabaret favorites with the incomparable Glenn Pearson at the keyboard.